samkrishna/seductionbook/essays/star-trek-v-america.md

 Why?
 Here's the basic outline:

 1. Capitalist power wants resources it doesn't have
-2. Capitalist power takes (likely shady) actions to acquire said resources
+2. Capitalist power takes shady actions to acquire said resources
 3. Capitalist power needs to maintain popular support to be viable
 4. Capitalist power engages in long-running propaganda to manufacture consent in order to maintain its legitimacy